MRLintern/MRLintern/README.md

 - 🌱 I’m currently working on:

     - **C++_Data_Structures_and_Algorithms**: Looking at the fundamentals of Computer Science instead of Scientific Computing for a change.
     - __NavierStokes-2D-ChanelFlow__: Needs looking at again; problems with saving output data.

+  - Note: The Deep-Go project is currently on hold while I look at fixing the **NavierStokes-2D-ChanelFlow** Data issues and developing a solid understanding of Data Structures and Algorithms in C++.